sweet-js/sweet-core/README.md

 Macros allow *you* to build the language of your dreams.
 Sweeten JavaScript by defining new syntax for your code.

+Sweet just got a shiny new 1.0 release.
+Some context about the changes is provided in this [post](https://medium.com/@disnet/announcing-sweet-js-1-0-e7f4f3e15594#.fo9kyqu48)

 # Getting started

 Install sweet.js with npm: